pgjdbc/pgjdbc/certdir/README.md

 * Set ssl_ca_file=root.crt in postgresql.conf
 * Add databases for SSL tests.
 Note: sslinfo extension is used in tests to tell if connection is using SSL or not

-      for db in hostssldb hostnossldb certdb hostsslcertdb; do createdb $db
+      for db in hostdb hostssldb hostnossldb certdb hostsslcertdb; do createdb $db
         psql $db -c "create extension sslinfo"
       done